simonzg/docs/mining.md

 * `Worker` is the Meter wallet address.
 * `Password` is the password associated with the wallet.

-Pool status statistics can be viewed at http://54.184.235.97:8088/stats.

 ## Starting a Mining Pool on the Meter Network

-We provided an example implementation of the Meter mining pool [github.com/meterio/meter-nomp](https://github.com/meterio/meter-nomp), based on the open source nomp Bitcoin mining pool.
-The code was provided to show the needed change from standard bitcoin mining pools and was not intended to be used in a production environment.
-The following are the requirements for running meter nomp:
+An example implementation of the Meter mining pool is available on [GitHub](https://github.com/meterio/meter-nomp), based on the open source nomp Bitcoin mining pool.
+This code has been provided to show the changes needed compared to standard bitcoin mining pools, and is not intended to be used in a production environment.

 ### Requirements

+There are three things required to run Meter nomp: Node.js, Redis, and a connection to a coin daemon on the Meter Network, which is a Meter full node that monitors transactions on both the Meter PoW and PoS chains.

+On the testnet, coin deamons have already been setup by the Meter team.
+Normally a pool operator would setup its own coin daemon, and this will be possible in the future.

+The following are the minimal version requirements for Node.js and Redis.
+If older versions than the following are used (e.g. installed by a package manager) then problems will arise:

 * [Node.js](http://nodejs.org/) v0.10+ ([follow these installation instructions](https://tecadmin.net/install-nodejs-with-nvm/#))
 * [Redis](http://redis.io/) key-value store v2.6+ ([follow these instructions](http://redis.io/topics/quickstart))
-* Connection to coin daemon running on the meter network

-    A coin daemon is a meter full node that monitors the transactions on both Meter PoW and PoS chains

-    On testnet, you will have to connect your mining pool to one of the coin deamons setup by the Meter team.
-In the future, the pool operator should setup its own coin daemon.

-    Here is Meter test coin daemon's configuration:

-    ```js
-    {
-        "host": "test.meter.io",
-        "port": 8332,
-        "user": "testuser",
-        "password": "testpass"
-    }
-    ```

-#### Be aware {docsify-ignore}
-Those are minimal requirements.
-If you use old versions of Node.js or Redis that may come with your system package manager then you will have problems.
-Follow the linked instructions to get the last stable versions.

-[**Redis security warning**](http://redis.io/topics/security): be sure firewall access to redis - an easy way is to include `bind 127.0.0.1` in your `redis.conf` file.
-Also it's a good idea to learn about and understand software that you are using - a good place to start with redis is [data persistence](http://redis.io/topics/persistence).
+**Important Warning!** It is always a good idea to learn about and understand any software that you are using.
+An important security measure to implement for nomp is to secure Redis so it cannot be accessed externally.
+An easy way to do this is to include `bind 127.0.0.1` in your `redis.conf` file, and use a firewall with strict rules in place to only allow accessing Redis locally.
+For more information please read [Security](http://redis.io/topics/security).
+Another good place to start for additional information about using Redis for nomp is [Data Persistence](http://redis.io/topics/persistence).

 ### Downloading & Installing